 Employment conditions are set out in industrial awards and in certified agreements that have been negotiated between the department and the unions representing employees.
 You may occasionally need to refer to one of these documents to clarify an employee's responsibilities or entitlements.
 Conditions of employment are available on OnePortal.

 Awards embody baseline conditions of employment.
-Public service conditions are also governed by
+Public service conditions are also governed by Directives and the

 Queensland Public Service Act 2008.